haacked/haacked.com/_posts/archived/2005-11-15-revenge-of-the-nerd.aspx.markdown

 ---
 layout: post
-title: "Revenge of the Nerd?"
+title: Revenge of the Nerd?
 date: 2005-11-15 -0800
 comments: true
 disqus_identifier: 11202
 categories: []
+redirect_from: "/archive/2005/11/14/revenge-of-the-nerd.aspx/"
 ---

 BoingBoing has this story on a guy who fixes computers in exchange for...er...*special favors* from female customers.
 First the plumber, and now the computer guy.
 This could start a whole new breed of dirty